vapor-community/PassKit/Sources/Orders/Orders.docc/DistributeUpdate.md

 ### Apple Push Notification service

 If you did not include the push notification routes, remember to configure APNs yourself.

+> Important: Apple Wallet *only* works with the APNs production environment.
+You can't pass in the `.sandbox` environment.

 ```swift
 let apnsConfig: APNSClientConfiguration